Scarzard/RTS_Balancing/docs/README.md

 Asymmetric design if often related to map design, more so in StraCraft, where map design plays a huge role on keeping in check that strengths that each faction has.
 We will cover this topic later on the research.

+This video explains further into what asymmetry requieres and how it makes games fun.
+It also gives a lot of examples:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F1w-qCbYVe8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-##  Defining gameplay styles in RTS
+## 4. Defining gameplay styles in RTS

 - **Rushing:** Rushing is the most simple yet effective strategy in an RTS game.
 This strategy revolves around the early creation and manipulation of cheap and expendable units as fast as possible.
 Then you send them rushing into the enemies' base before thay even get the chance to build up and economy or even build enough defensive troops.
 However, if the enemy anticipates this move and builds a counter for it, it sets the rushing player in a really precarious position where they spent all their initial resources into an army that died.
 Thus, setting them behind in all the aspects of the game.
 Such as expanding, base building and tech tree climbing.